before your visit, please review our hospital policies.

 Patient Arrival Policy

 For your protection, and that of others, all dogs must be on a leash and properly controlled while in the waiting area or exam rooms.
 All cats must be presented in an appropriate cat carrier or on a leash.
-You will be asked to fill out forms about yourself and your pet prior to your appointment.
-It can save time if these forms are filled out in advance and emailed to us.
+Please complete your pet’s history form prior to your pet’s appointment.
 Forms can be found here.
-If your pet is coughing, sneezing, vomiting, or showing any other signs of a possible infectious disease, please keep your pet in your vehicle.
-Immediately after you arrive at the clinic inform our team that your possibly infectious pet is here, we will quickly escort you and your pet to an examination room in order to prevent the waiting area from becoming contaminated.
+If you or your pet is coughing, sneezing, vomiting, or showing any other signs of a possible infectious disease, please remain in your vehicle with your pet.
+Once you arrive, please call us at 519-696-3102 and we will provide you with further instructions.

 We are committed to ensuring that our policies, practices, and procedures are consistent in providing customer service to everyone.
 People with disabilities will have access to our goods and services.
 Our facility has wheelchair accessibility except for our washroom.
 Our team will assist you with any accessibility needs.
 If you require accessibility assistance, please contact us prior to your appointment.
 Comments on our services regarding how well your expectations are being met are always welcomed and appreciated.
 We will make every effort to assist you with your accessibility needs.